infinyon/fluvio/DEVELOPER.md

 $ cargo test
 ```

-Add standard library for the target platform:
+#### Cross-platform installation for docker image

+Fluvio uses [musl](https://musl.libc.org) for deploying on a docker image.

+First, install Rust target:

 ```
 rustup target add x86_64-unknown-linux-musl
 ```

-To build a full cross compiler toolchain targeting musl Linux amd64, perform:
+For mac:

 ```
 brew install filosottile/musl-cross/musl-cross
 ```

+For Linux, please see [musl wiki](https://wiki.musl-libc.org) for the installation of musl-gcc.

+## Running Fluvio CLI

-You can run development version of fluvio CLI:
+You can run the development version of fluvio CLI by:
 ```
 $ target/debug/fluvio
 ```

-You can assign alias to simplify references to CLI like this:
+You can assign an alias to simplify references to CLI like this:
 ```
 alias flvd=target/debug/fluvio
 ```

-From now on, we will reference ```flvd``` instead of release version.
+From now on, we will reference ```flvd``` instead of the release version.

 ## Setting up Kubernetes Clusters and Installing system chart